A Guide to Tic Tac Toe Strategy

 For starters, going first gives you the most board access.
 After all, if every square gets filled, you've got a claim to 5 of them (while the person who goes second only gets 4).

-Another perk of going first is that one of the expert strategies for the game revolves around going first and putting your first X in one of the far corners.
+Another perk of going first is that an expert tic tac toe strategy for the game revolves around going first and putting your first X in one of the far corners.
 From there, try to capture the adjacent corners on your next turn so you can get your opponent in a situation where they can't stop you from achieving three in a row.
 At the very least, capturing all the corners helps secure a tie if your opponent plays to counter your move.

 For example, let's say you place an X in the top left corner.
 Your opponent takes the bottom left corner to block your row.